A plate full of Ravioli

 The Trapassato Prossimo Tense

 The trapassato prossimo is the Italian equivalent of the English past perfect tense.
 It is used to describe an action that occurred before another action in the past.
-Therefore, it is often used in conjunction with other past-tense verbs.
+This makes it particularly useful for storytelling or for explaining sequences of past events.
+Often, it appears in conjunction with other past-tense verbs to provide a clear timeline of events.

 Avevi già visto questo film?